 So, surely this addresses all the root causes of communication problems in manufacturing and engineering businesses, and the issues with Whatsapp and iMessage?

 If that was the case, wouldn’t we expect to see every business that manages repeatable processes around the world using Slack?

 At Unifize, during our interviews of over 50 companies in four countries, we found exactly one architecture firm and one product design company using Slack.

 In the first instance, it was because the company needed a communication tool to integrate with Trello for their project management.
 In the second, the company was making marine hardware and software.
 Unsurprisingly, it was the (agile) software team that was using Slack.
 The rest of the company wouldn’t touch it.

 To the uninitiated (like some software engineers and venture capitalists), it may appear that the manufacturing and engineering segments are just technological laggards.

 Surely, it’s because these industries just don’t “get it”?
 They’ll come around in a few years, when they see the light…

-In fact, manufacturing and non-software engineering businesses depend on incremental process improvements for their survival.
+In fact, companies that manage repeatable processes often depend on incremental process improvements for their survival.

-For this reason, it was manufacturers that pioneered business process tools (eg ERP) and management concepts (eg Lean) that drive the world today.
+If you don’t believe me, you will probably be surprised to know that it was in fact the manufacturing industry that pioneered business process tools (eg ERP) and management concepts (eg Lean) that drive the world today.